gcmd/gcmd.github.io/_posts/2021-01-28-Build-on-Ubuntu-2004.md

 ---
 layout: post
 tags: ''
-title: 'Installing Ubuntu 20.04 and Mint 20'
+title: 'Installing on Ubuntu 20.04 and Mint 20'
 excerpt: ''
 ---